Carpet cleaner making a difference

 We’ve put together a few tips on how to clean a carpet, remove one-off stains and conduct a full deep clean.

-How to remove stubborn stains - Our top carpet stain removal tips
+How to remove stubborn carpet stains

 Remove the excess water and dry the area